isawnyu/pleiades.datasets/data/gis/README.md

     <dt>location_precision</dt>
     <dd>
         <ul>
-            <li>A categorical indicator for each Pleiades "Location" resource that indicates how the associated coordinate information should be interpreted and used.
+            <li>A categorical indicator for each Pleiades "Location" or "Place" resource that indicates how the associated coordinate information should be interpreted and used.
 One of two values may appear: "precise" or "rough".</li>
             <li>"precise": a Location's geometry is meant to convey a specific position on the earth's surface (subject further to the "positional accuracy" q.v. of the source data and/or digitization method)</li>
             <li>"rough": a Location's geometry (usually a polygon) is meant to convey the spatial bounds within which the feature in question should be sought or might lie.
 "Rough" Locations are usually derived from small-scale and sketch map resources, gazetteers that use "bingo" map grid references rather than spatial coordinates, and similar sources.</li>
-            <li>Applies to: `locations_*.csv`.</li>
+            <li>Applies to: `locations_*.csv` and `places.csv`.</li>
         </ul>
     </dd>
     <dt>language_tag</dt>